 Oral contraceptive pills (OCPs, estrogen and progesterone in combination, birth control pills) are also sometimes used to treat endometriosis in women who also desire contraception.
 Weight gain, breast tenderness, nausea, and irregular bleeding may be mild side effects.

-Progestins [for example, medroxyprogesterone acetate (Provera), norethindrone acetate (Aygestin, Camila, Errin, Jolivette, Nor-QD, Nora-Be, Ortho Micronor), norgestrel acetate (Ovrette)] are more potent than birth control pills and are sometimes used in women who do not obtain pain relief from OCPs.
+Progestins [for example, medroxyprogesterone acetate (Provera), norethindrone acetate (Aygestin, Camila, Errin, Jolivette, Nor-QD, Nora-Be, Ortho Micronor), norgestrel acetate (Ovrette)] are sometimes used in women who do not obtain pain relief from OCPs.
 Side effects include breast tenderness, bloating, weight gain, irregular uterine bleeding, and depression.